 Daylight saving time ends this Sunday at 2 a.m., and many people welcome the change when we set the clocks back one hour because it means an extra hour of sleep.
 But for parents, the time change means nothing.
 Children still wake at the same time, stealing that extra hour of sleep.

-Here are Ash's tips by age to help everyone get the sleep they need to stay healthy and alert:
+Here are tips by age from Dr. Carol Ash, director of sleep medicine at Meridian Health in New Jersey, to help everyone get the sleep they need:

 The change this time of year is generally easier than in the spring because it's not hard to get kids to stay up.
 It's a good time, Ash says, to revisit the routines of kids of all ages, to make sure they are getting the sleep they need.
 If you don't have a chance to prepare before the time change, be patient.
 It usually takes several days to adjust.